LandSharkFive/RubikCubeSimulator/README.md

 This project was a warmup project, before I write a 3D version of Rubik's cube.
 It's very simple code, not flashy or exciting, but it works.
 It accurately models a real rubik's cube.
 There are unit tests to prove this.

-<h3>To End Program</h3>
+<h3>To Quit Program</h3>

 The main program is a simple loop which reads the moves typed in by the user, executes the moves and display results.
 To quit the program, press ENTER, sending an empty line.

 <h3>How It Works</h3>

 The moves are a series of swaps on the cube positions.
 Each face has a clockwise move and a counter clockwise move.
-Each cube has a position (0-53) has a color
+Each cube has a position (0-53) and has a color
-(Blue, Orange, Yellow, Red, Green and White) which moves from one position to another.
+(Blue, Orange, Yellow, Red, Green and White).

 <h3>No Solver</h3>